rosulek/gmail-tickler/README.md

     * Add a new trigger for the function called `processThreads`, to be time-driven whenever you like.
 I suggest an hourly trigger.

 4. **Add a Gmail filter** to get messages into the tickler file.
 You should add a filter for the search query `to:USERNAME+tickler from:me`, to bypass the inbox and assign the `tickler` label to messages.
 Yes, you can literally include `from:me` in the filter.

-## More details:

-The processing script will look for the *last* message in the thread that is addressed to `USERNAME+tickler+anything@gmail.com`.
-So the thread can continue after it is put in the tickler file.
-If someone else follows up to the thread, it will reappear in the inbox as normal (but still be processed for the tickler action, as long as it has the `tickler` label).

-You can change the restoration date by adding another message to the thread, addressed to one of the special email addresses.
-To cancel the tickler action on a thread completely, just remove the `tickler` label from the thread.

-Some commands like `5 days`, `tomorrow`, `in 3 yrs` are relative dates.
-For email-based tickling, the restoration time is computed relative to the message within the thread that contains the tickler-command.
-Other messages in the thread will not affect the restoration time.
-For label-based tickling, the restoration time is computed relative to the last message in the thread (which can change if someone follows up!), not the date that the label was added!
-As far as I know it is not possible to determine when a label was applied to a thread.

-If the processing script is unable to understand the date/time specification of a thread that has the `tickler` label, it will move that thread to the inbox, put the `tickler/error` label on it, and (by default) reply to the thread with an error message.

 ## Fine Print / Known Limitations: